QUT-Digital-Observatory/youte/docs/tutorial.md

 Apart from the very basic, We do not go in-depth on shell commands and how to use the shell in this tutorial.
 If you need a quick introduction of how the shell works, [this guide](https://swcarpentry.github.io/shell-novice/) is a useful resource.

-**Code display convention**: Shell commands in this tutorial are displayed as codes with a dollar (\$) sign in front of them.
-When copying the code to your own terminal, make sure to omit the dollar sign.

 ## Installing youte

 In this tutorial, we'll be using the Bash shell.
 The Bash shell is already the default shell in Mac OS and Linux.
 Open the Terminal app in your Mac OS or Linux to get to the shell.